 With a wide array of programs, the School of Education is for aspiring teachers as well as long-time professionals in the field.

-The Rangos School of Health Sciences includes rehabilitation, physical therapy, occupational therapy, athletic training, speech-pathology and other health sciences, many with five or six year programs culminating in advanced degrees.
+The Rangos School of Health Sciences includes rehabilitation, physical therapy, occupational therapy, athletic training, engineering, speech-pathology and other health sciences, many with five or six year programs culminating in advanced degrees.

 At the heart of the Duquesne's traditions is the McAnulty College of Liberal Arts and the Graduate School of Liberal Arts.
 Programs run from classics and journalism to psychology and computer science.